ArtieGras/composer-ticker-canary/README.md

 It uses three independent sources to catch problems:

 1. **SEC EDGAR full-text search** — queries the SEC's free filings database for each of your tickers, looking for liquidation, termination, and name-change announcements in recent filings.
 Gives 30-60 days advance notice.
-2. **Alpaca asset-list diff** — checks Alpaca's list of tradable securities every day and flags any ticker on your list that disappeared, became untradable, or changed name overnight.
+2. **Alpaca asset-list diff** — (backup) checks Alpaca's list of tradable securities every day and flags any ticker on your list that disappeared, became untradable, or changed name overnight.
 Gives same-day notice if something slips past EDGAR.
 3. **Alpaca corporate actions feed** — checks for upcoming mergers and spinoffs in the next 14 days affecting your tickers.

 If any source flags something, it appears in your email with details and a link to the relevant filing.